eraofchaos/eraofchaos.github.io/heroes/Mullich.md

 ### Skin 3: **Don Mullich**

- **Description:** My heroic deeds should be engraved in bronze, marble or even painted on a board.
-All should be remembered in posterity!
+ **Description:** <span style="color: #ffffff;font-size:20px">My heroic deeds should be engraved in bronze, marble or even painted on a board.
+All should be remembered in posterity!</span>

  **Skin features:**